-The purpose of having a Safeguarding Adult Review is not to reinvestigate or to apportion blame, it is to:
+The purpose of a SAR is not to to apportion blame, it is to:

 - establish whether there are any lessons to be learnt from the circumstances of the case, about the way in which local professionals and agencies work together to safeguard adults,

 - improve practice by acting on learning, and,

 The Sussex SAR Protocol adopted by Brighton & Hove, East Sussex and West Sussex SABS aims to ensure there is a consistent approach to the process and practice of SARs across Sussex that follows both statutory guidance and local policies.

 Any agency or professional can make a referral for a SAR where the criteria are met, using the SAR Referral Form .